 All parents are asked to complete information sheets when a pupil starts at Ullapool High School and these are also updated annually.
 The information required by the school includes details of emergency contacts, parents' places of work, any medical information etc. It is vital that the school is informed if any of this information changes.
-Parents are also asked to complete a questionnaire on home language, religion and ethnic back ground which is purely for Scottish Office statistical purposes.
-If school transport is required, an application form has to be completed and sent to Golspie.
+Parents are also asked to complete a questionnaire on home language, religion and ethnic background which is purely for Scottish Office statistical purposes.
+If school transport is required, an application form must be completed.
+This can be done either online, or a printable version is also available and should be completed and returned to the school office.

-www.highland.gov.uk/info/878/schools/12/school_transport
+www.highland.gov.uk/info/878/schools/12/school transport